EmbersArc/SCpp/README.md

 # SCpp
-Implementation of the Successive Convexification algorithm.
+A C++ implementation of the Successive Convexification algorithm.

 **Features:**